 62 Margie Cheesman, "Blockchain for Refugees," Medium Data & Society: Points, June 9, 2022, https://points.datasociety.net/blockchain-for-refugees-a46b41594eee.

-Nazih Osseiran, "In Jordan, Refugees Scan Irises to Collect Aid.
-But Is It Ethical?," Context News, December 13, 2022, as transaction fees are eliminated.
+as transaction fees are eliminated.
 It is also presented as particularly suited to contexts where financial institutions lack the capacity to process the volume of payments, such as in conflict zones.